 It is 1974 and Benji Schamansky is a sideburned, aftershave-splashed, college prof with a bestselling paperback, THE PHYSICS of LIT, to his name.
 Benji enjoys a poorly-monitored teaching position at St. Jeff’s college of The Most Liberal Arts but all is not mellow.
 Recent developments (aka The Regrettable Experiment) in his significant relationship, the one between Benji and the beautiful and mysterious Prentis Bel, have left Benji feeling unsure about things… if not Reality itself.

-The evening after the night of The Regrettable Experiment, Benji helps Prentis with the fondue as Prentis’ old college chum, Myrva, flies in from the coast, for dinner.
+The evening after the night of The Regrettable Experiment, Benji helps Prentis with the fondue after Prentis’ old college chum, Myrva, flies in from the coast, for dinner.
 Are things back to normal between Benji and Prentis?
 Are they worse?
 Is Benji being silly?
-Is this the End…?
+Is this the End…?*

 TRACK FIVE/ SIDE ONE: MYRVA

 The sounds Prentis made as she opened her front door to greet the guest were comfortingly cheap and chirpy.
 The sounds didn’t sound at all like the sounds of a woman doing a canny burlesque of genuine speech while communicating emphatically in eyebrow code, with her oldest female friend, about a wretched man, in the next room, she was on the verge of totally dumping.
 Or, if they sounded that way, Benji wasn’t experienced enough to detect this.
 He’d never been dumped before because he’d never before cared, he suddenly realized, whether or not he’d be dumped.